Jay13Jeong/GBFR-logs-anti-cheat/README.md

 [![GitHub License](https://img.shields.io/github/license/false-spring/gbfr-logs)](./LICENSE)

 - Added cheat detection functionality for GBFR version 1.1.4.
-- This program only identifies potential cheating among party members and does not manipulate any data.
+- This program identifies the potential for cheating among party members.
-- Overlay DPS parser/meter for Granblue Fantasy: Relink, based initially on the reverse engineering work from [naoouo/GBFR-ACT](https://github.com/nyaoouo/GBFR-ACT).
+- This project was developed based on [false-spring/gbfr-logs](https://github.com/false-spring/gbfr-logs).

 ## How to install